glycerine/spin_paxos/README.md

-of course, and why logging is non-optional, but I'll leave the rationale for that a fun little mystery for you to discover; hint: it is at the heart of the correctness proof, but what mistake does it prevent?).
+of course, and why logging is non-optional, but I'll leave the rationale for that a fun little mystery for you to discover; hint: it is at the heart of the correctness proof, but what mistake does it prevent?)
 To sum up phase-one emphatically, recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed